adrianghub/gh-action-zen-quotes/README.md

-# Add Motivational Quote from ZenQuotes API
+# Motivational Quote from ZenQuotes API

-This GitHub Action posts a motivational quote as a comment on a specified issue or pull request after each deployment.
+This GitHub Action posts a motivational quote as a comment on a specified issue or pull request.
 The quotes are sourced from [ZenQuotes API](https://zenquotes.io/).

 ## Usage